jasonyanglu/jasonyanglu.github.io/_pages/about.md

 ## Student Recruitment
-I have one postgraduate student quota for autumn 2020.
+I have two postgraduate student quota for autumn 2020.
 Please send me your CV if you are interested in machine learning and related research areas.

 ## Recent News